Animate CSS CDN

 CSS has been around for many years has transformed the web’s appearance significantly over that period.
 Like any other technology in use to this day, this handy web presentation language has itself seen many changes and improvements over the years one of them being animate CSS that allows you to create awesome animations.
 What’s more, you can now handpick ready-to-use CSS animations from a library delivered through a CDN and use them on your websites or web apps.

 What is Animate CSS?

 As its name suggests, animate CSS is a library that you can use to create beautiful animations on your websites.
 Animate CSS CDN saves the time and effort you would require to create CSS animations from scratch using CSS.
 The Animate.CSS library is great for creating common web animations such as sliders, text transformations, homepage animation, text, button emphasis, among others.

 Animate CSS is not only easy to work with but can be blindingly fast to load as expected if delivered through an animated CSS CDN.
-As with any ready to use the library, using animate.css requires you to learn some specific rules and syntax before you can use it correctly in your code.
+As with any ready-to-use library, using animate.css requires you to learn some specific rules and syntax before you can use it correctly in your code.

 How to Use Animate CSS with A CDNTo use Animate CSS, you will have to add it as a dependency on your project or point to its CDN address in your code.